Tadpole (film): Plot

 Oscar Grubman is a precocious 15-year-old boy traveling home from school for Thanksgiving.
 He speaks fluent French, quotes Voltaire and finds girls of his own age to be too shallow and superficial, as well as too immature and inexperienced in life.
 When Miranda Spear, an attractive girl from school, shows interest in Oscar, he politely brushes her off.
 Oscar confides in his friend Charlie that he is in love with a mature woman and plans to win her heart during Thanksgiving break.

 Oscar arrives at his family’s apartment, Columbia University history professor and author, Stanley Grubman and stepmother, the passionate cardiologist, Eve.
 That evening, the Grubmans hold a party where Stanley introduces him to a girl of his age, but Oscar rebuffs her as well while staring at the object of his affection: his stepmother.

-Oscar tries to open up to her, but the unsuspecting Eve doesn't pick up on any of his advances.
+Oscar tries to open up to her, but the unsuspecting Eve doesn't notice that he is making advances.
 Stanley tells him to walk the girl home, but he hails her a cab.
 Depressed from his failure with the older woman, Oscar goes to a bar with a fake ID and gets drunk.
 He bumps into Eve's best friend, chiropractor Diane Lodder, who offers to take him to her own apartment seeing his current condition.
 Once there, Diane begins to massage him and they end up having sex.
 Oscar wakes the next morning and has an awkward encounter with Diane's boyfriend, Phil.

 Back at home, Oscar plans a surprise lunch for Eve, but first Stanley inquires about where Oscar spent the night.
 Oscar makes up a story about meeting Miranda Spear from school.
 He brings lunch to Eve at her lab, where he opens up to her once more, pondering the use of the heart as a symbol for affection.
 Together, they decide that the liver should be the new symbol for love.